ilg-physics-ucsb/physics6-manual/6BL/MagnetsandInductors/MagnetsAndInductors.md

 :::

 :::column
 The compasses show the direction of the magnetic field created by the permanent bar magnet at the locations where they are placed.
-A *magnetic field line* is a directed line which is tangent to the magnetic field at each point along its length.
-Notice that the direction of a compass needle will be along the field line passing through its location.
-Magnetic field lines will originate on the North pole of the magnet and loop back into the South pole.
+A *magnetic field line* is a directed line that is tangent to the magnetic field at each point along its length.
+Notice that the direction of a compass needle is along the field line passing through its location.
+Magnetic field lines originate from the North pole of the magnet and loop back into the South pole.

 Figure 2 shows the magnetic field lines around a permanent bar magnet and a few representative compass directions.
 :::